lf-edge/eve/docs/HARDWARE-MODEL.md

 ## Generating initial model file

-When EVE-OS is booted on a device one can run a script to get a partial and initial model file.
+If and only if you have a debug version of EVE-OS booted with the KVM hypervisor and no actual model being provided by the controller, then you can can run a script to get a partial and initial model file.
 That script is invoked as:

 ```shell
 # eve exec debug spec.sh